 This Roasted Stuffed Butternut Squash with Israeli Couscous and Veggie Sausage is a beautiful Rosh Hashanah main dish for all the vegans and vegetarians at the table.

-Hasselback Butternut Squash with Cranberries and Balsamic Glaze
+Hasselback Roasted Butternut Squash with Cranberry Pecan Balsamic Glaze

-This easy roasted butternut squash dish will take center stage at your Rosh Hashanah dinner.
+This easy roasted butternut squash dish will take center stage at any holiday meal.

 Mashed Butternut Squash with Spiced Chickpeas